Talk: Introduction into Go Profiling: Tools

 }

-Interpreting profiling data is crucial for effective optimization.
+Profiling data can be visualized and interpreted through various formats, such as top tables, icicle graphs, flame graphs, and flow diagrams.
 Tools like go tool pprof offer various commands and visualizations to analyze the collected data, from textual reports (top, list) to graphical views (flame graphs, icicle charts).

 Gathering profiling data in Go applications can be achieved through code instrumentation using the tools mentioned above or via eBPF-based collection methods.
 While eBPF offers a non-intrusive approach, it lacks the runtime insights provided by direct instrumentation.